razor-network/docs-v2/docs/token-bridge/ethereum-razor.md

 ## Bridge RAZOR tokens from Razor chain to Ethereum

-Before bridging tokens from Razor SKALE Chain to Ethereum, make sure you have enough balance in exit Gas Wallet.
+Before bridging tokens from Razor Skale Chain to Ethereum, make sure you have enough balance in Skale Exit Gas Wallet.

 <!-- ![Gas Wallet balance](/img/bridge/portal-gas-wallet.png) -->

-### What is Gas Wallet?
+### What is Skale Exit Gas Wallet?

-A Gas Wallet is used to pay for gas fees on transactions sent to the Ethereum Mainnet.
+A Skale Exit Gas Wallet is used to pay for gas fees on transactions sent to the Ethereum Mainnet.
 It ensures that users have the necessary funds to cover transaction costs.
-You can withdraw funds from your SKALE Gas Wallet at any time.
+You can withdraw funds from your Skale Exit Gas Wallet at any time.

-### How to Recharge Your Gas Wallet Balance
+### How to Recharge Your Skale Exit Gas Wallet Balance

 1. Visit [SKALE Portal Bridge](https://portal.skale.space/bridge?from=turbulent-unique-scheat&to=mainnet&token=razor&type=erc20) and connect your wallet.
-Ensure that your wallet is connected to the Ethereum network.
 2. In the "Recharge Exit Gas Wallet" section, enter the amount of ETH you'd like to add to your Gas Wallet.
 Ensure the amount is above the recommended minimum, then click "Recharge Exit Gas Wallet."
 You can withdraw your Gas Wallet balance anytime after the token bridging process is completed.

 > **_Note:_** The Gas Wallet balance is capped at a maximum of 1 ETH per address.
 If a user withdraws their entire Gas Wallet balance, they must redeposit ETH to bridge tokens from Razor SKALE Chain to Ethereum.